 The Sunnyvale, Calif.-based Web company acquired Jybe Inc., a Menlo Park, Calif.-based application services provider, on March 20.

 Summly is a news-sharing application that will be integrated into Yahoo’s mobile service, along with Jybe, a social recommendation site founded by former Yahoo employees two years ago.
 Jybe suggests to Web users different types of books, movies and restaurants based on their preference.

-The price for Jybe remains undisclosed, while the price tag for Summly is believed to be at $30 million.
-Both deals highlight Yahoo's strategy to broaden its mobile segment as a response to the rapid acceleration of smartphone and tablet usage.
+Both the Summly and Jybe deals underscore Yahoo’s strategy to broaden and expand its expertise in the mobile segment, as a response to the rapid acceleration of smartphone and tablet usage.

-Other recent purchases include Stamped, a mobile application developer and the first acquisition under new chief executive Marissa Mayer, who took the post in July 2012.
+Other recent purchases include Stamped, a mobile application developer and the first acquisition under new chief executive Marissa Mayer (pictured), who took the post on July 2012.
 Yahoo followed up with a deal to buy OnTheAir, which specializes in broadcasting video, in December.
-In January, Yahoo picked up Snip.it, a San Francisco-based company that allows users to clip news articles in a fashion similar to scrapbooking site Pinterest.
-It followed that up with Propeld, a Seattle company known for developing an application called Alike, in February.
+In 2013, Yahoo has picked up Snip.it, a San Francisco-based company that allows users to clip news articles in a fashion similar to scrapbooking site Pinterest, and Propeld, a Seattle-based company known for developing an application called Alike, in January and February respectively.

 Squire Sanders LLP represnted Summly on the deal.
 Latham & Watkins LLP represented Yahoo.

 Founded two years ago by Nick D’Aloisio (pictured) when he was just 15-years-old, Summly takes articles from an RSS feed and trims them to fit a mobile screen.
 The company counts Hong Kong billionaire Li Ka-Shing and actor Ashton Kutcher among its most notable backers.